-I joined talented young poet Belle Ling in the ABC Radio studio in Melbourne last Monday, 18 March, to record this episode with Myf Warhurst about writing poetry and the Peter Porter Prize: https://www.abc.net.au/radio/programs/myf-warhurst/myf-warhurst/10891002
+I joined talented young poet Belle Ling in the ABC Radio studio in Melbourne on 18 March, to record this episode with Myf Warhurst about writing poetry and the Peter Porter Prize: https://www.abc.net.au/radio/programs/myf-warhurst/myf-warhurst/10891002

-I have been busy judging this year's Australian Book Review Peter Porter Prize with Paul Kane (Antipodes, Mildura Writers Festival) and John Hawke (Australian Book Review Poetry Editor).
+I was busy earlier this year judging the 2019 Australian Book Review Peter Porter Prize with Paul Kane (Antipodes, Mildura Writers Festival) and John Hawke (Australian Book Review Poetry Editor).
 The result was announced on March 18 at fortyfivedownstairs in Melbourne.
 The shortlist was exceptionally strong and the decision was very difficult.
 The joint winners were Belle Ling (Hong Kong/Australia) and Andy Kissane (Australia).
 My congratulations to the two winners and to all the shortlisted poets, and my thanks to all the poets who entered for the privilege of reading their poems.

 My review of Emma Lew’s Crow College: New and Selected Poems is it the Australian Book Review’s May edition, and was available free online from 15 - 21 April: https://www.australianbookreview.com.au/abr-online-exclusives/225-abr-online-exclusives/5425-judith-bishop-reviews-crow-college-new-and-selected-poems-by-emma-lew